hairyf/naive-ui-pro-components/docs/components/table/index.md

-# Pro Table
+# Ultra Table

-np-table is designed to solve the problem of writing a lot of table template code in projects, so it encapsulates a lot of common logic.
+nu-table is designed to solve the problem of writing a lot of table template code in projects, so it encapsulates a lot of common logic.
 These encapsulations can be simply classified as preset behaviors and preset logic.

-When your table needs to interact with the server or requires multiple cell formats, ProTable is the best choice.
+When your table needs to interact with the server or requires multiple cell formats, UltraTable is the best choice.
 If you just want to render a table, it is recommended to use [data-table](https://www.naiveui.com/en-US/os-theme/components/data-table) or [table](https://www.naiveui.com/en-US/os-theme/components/table).

 <demo title="Basic" src="./demo/basic.vue" />